diffix/reference/docs/misc.md

 I'm cautiously optimistic that we'll be able to remove all of our LIKE restrictions.
 There are two issues to consider, 1) using wildcards to launch a difference attack, and 2) using wildcards to average away noise (de-noise).
 Both issues require that we gather certain information *during regex processing*.
 My uncertainty comes from the fact that I don't understand how regex processing happens in any detail.

 The difference attack exploits cases where a victim can be included with or excluded from a set of other AIDs with wildcards.
 An old example of this is where there are many 'paul' but only one 'paula'.
-Then `LIKE` `'``paul``'` and `LIKE` `'``paul_``'` differ by one user.
+Then `LIKE 'paul'` and `LIKE 'paul_'` differ by one user.

 The de-noise attack of course depends on how we make noise, but if we assume that we seed noise based on column values, then we have the following attack.
-Suppose that the attacker wants to de-noise one noise layer for the condition where all rows match `LIKE` `'``%LIDL%``'`.
+Suppose that the attacker wants to de-noise one noise layer for the condition where all rows match `LIKE '%LIDL%'`.
 Suppose the column values have a variety of strings before and after 'LIDL'.
 The attacker could then do the [split averaging attack](https://demo.aircloak.com/docs/attacks.html#split-averaging-attack), which generates pairs of queries where each pair when, summed together, has all rows with `%LIDL%`.
 Since each answer will have different rows, then the static noise for each answer will differ so long as there are enough different substrings before or after 'LIDL'.

 **Difference Attack**